 First reception centres and CAS for unaccompanied children

-The Ministry of Interior Decree issued on 1 September 2016 has identified the structural requirements and the services ensured in such centres.[53]
-The Decree states that these centres are located in easily accessible places in order to ensure access to services and social life of the territory and that each structure can accommodate up to a maximum of 30 children.[54]
+The Ministry of Interior Decree issued on 1 September 2016 identified the structural requirements and the services ensured in such centres.[56]
+The Decree stated that these centres are located in easily accessible places in order to ensure access to services and social life of the territory and that each structure can accommodate up to a maximum of 30 children.[57]

 As reported by the Children’s Ombudsman, the frequent stay in these first reception centres well beyond the prescribed 30 days often creates feelings of despondency and abandonment among children.
-This can play an important role in encouraging children to leave the facilities where they are accommodated.[55]
-The Italian NGO Group for the Convention of the Rights of the Child (CRC Group) reached the same conclusions and recalled, in its latest report, that “a system of “first reception” de facto so organised, in which the standards of health protection and needs related to minors are unclear, is (…) lacking in the ability to ensure an individualised approach to individual minors and therefore unable to identify and manage particularly vulnerable cases.
-This results in serious negative effects on the psycho-social health of the individual at a young age, a strong detachment and adherence to the rules both in current events and in the future projection, the increased risks of absconding and therefore the high risk of invisibility, because of the escape from the formal and protective reception systems”.[56]
+This can play an important role in encouraging children to leave the facilities where they are accommodated.[58]
+The Italian NGO Group for the Convention of the Rights of the Child (CRC Group) reached the same conclusions and recalled, in its latest report of 2022, that “a system of “first reception” de facto so organised, in which the standards of health protection and needs related to minors are unclear, is (…) lacking in the ability to ensure an individualised approach to individual minors and therefore unable to identify and manage particularly vulnerable cases.
+This results in serious negative effects on the psycho-social health of the individual at a young age, a strong detachment and adherence to the rules both in current events and in the future projection, the increased risks of absconding and therefore the high risk of invisibility, because of the escape from the formal and protective reception systems”.[59]

 Similarly to temporary shelters for adults (see Types of Accommodation), these CAS are established by Prefectures and directly managed by civil society bodies.
-The law states that each structure may have a maximum capacity of 50 places and may ensure the same services as governmental first reception centres dedicated to children.[59]
-However, the law now states that, in cases of extreme urgency, the construction or expansion of Cas minors are permitted in derogation of the established capacity limit, up to double the number of places.[60]
-No maximum time limit for the period of stay in such centres is defined by the law; accommodation is limited to the time “strictly necessary” until the transfer to SAI facilities.[61]
+The law states that each structure may have a maximum capacity of 50 places and may ensure the same services as governmental first reception centres dedicated to children.[62]
+However, the law now states that, in cases of extreme urgency, the construction or expansion of CAS for minors is permitted in derogation of the established capacity limit, up to double the number of places.[63]
+No maximum time limit for the period of stay in such centres is defined by the law; accommodation is limited to the time “strictly necessary” until the transfer to SAI facilities.[64]

 In any event, these temporary centres cannot host children under the age of 14.
 The accommodation of children has to be communicated by the manager of the temporary structure to the municipality where the structure is located, for coordination with the services of the territory.[65]